ssbsukirat/medicine/Neurology/Alzheimer’s.md

 - progressive encephalopathy associated with confusion, nonfluent aphasia, memory loss, agitation, and, later, lethargy and stupor
 - generalized EEG changes
 ## “punch-drunk” syndrome or dementia pugilistica
-- now known as chronic traumatic encephal- opathy (CTE)
+- now known as chronic traumatic encephalopathy (CTE)
+- progressive, beginning late in an athlete’s career or, more often, after retirement
+- personality change occurs, associated with social instability, explosive rage, and sometimes paranoia and delusions.
+- Later, memory loss progresses to full-blown dementia, often associated with parkinsonian signs and ataxia or intention tremor.
+-